davidthewatson/davidthewatson.github.io/src/cv/dw/index.md

-Shaped software engineering from prototype design to product development to platform deployment.
-By automating CI/CD pipelines, my dev &amp; ops teams shipped better product and service more predictably, reliably, and repeatably.
+Music school dropout practicing software commercially and professionally for decades.
+Shaped software design, development, and deployment from rapid prototypes to iterative products to powerful platforms.
+By automating build pipelines, my teams shipped improved products and better services more predictably, reliably, and repeatably.
 <h3 id="knowledge-and-skills">Knowledge and Skills</h3>
   <p>
   <table class="skills">